88-degrees/Book-of-Changes/appendix01s2.md

 1. (We have the symbol of) wood in the water and the raising of the water; which (gives us the idea of) a well.
 A well supplies nourishment and is not (itself) exhausted.

-2. 'The site of a town may be changed, while the fashion of its wells undergoes no change:'--this is indicated by the central position of the strong lines (in the second and fifth places).
+2. 'The site of a town may be changed, while the fashion of its wells undergoes no change:' -- this is indicated by the central position of the strong lines (in the second and fifth places).

-'The drawing is nearly accomplished, but the rope has not yet reached the water of the well:'--its service has not yet been accomplished.
+'The drawing is nearly accomplished, but the rope has not yet reached the water of the well:' -- its service has not yet been accomplished.

 'The bucket is broken:'--it is this that occasions evil.